 You can also visit Greenport, a charming, coastal village in the heart of wine country where Paumanok Vineyards, Bedell Cellars, and Pindar lie nearby.
 When you’re not tasting fruitful blends or strolling the village, take the ferry to Shelter Island to experience more tranquil oceanfront.

 Credit: Richard Martin

 The Thousand Islands are a freshwater paradise with miles of waterfront along the St. Lawrence River and Lake Ontario, and many seasonal attractions that run through Labor Day Weekend.
-Experience Boldt Castle, an opulent 120-room Rhineland-style castle on Heart Island, one of the region’s 1,800-plus islands.
+Chart the waters with Uncle Sam Boat Tours and take advantage of the optional stop at Boldt Castle, an opulent 120-room Rhineland-style castle on Heart Island, one of the region’s 1,800-plus islands.
 Cedar Point State Park offers camping and a sandy beach for easy access to the clear St. Lawrence for a refreshing swim.
 Drive from Cape Vincent and visit Tibbetts Point Lighthouse (pictured), the oldest lighthouse in Jefferson County, built in 1827.
 If you’re a true history buff, continue your journey at Sackets Harbor Battlefield, which saw two battles during the War of 1812, or Fort Ontario State Historic Site, built between 1839 and 1844 and later used as a Holocaust refugee center in the early to mid-1940s.